Steller Secondary School: History

 For the first nine years of its existence, Steller was located in the old North Star Elementary School building.
-After much political activity by Steller parents, the Alaska Legislature approved funds to remodel the school and add a new gym as well as a drama facility/auditorium.
+After much political activity by North Star parents, the Alaska Legislature approved funds to remodel the school and add a new gym as well as a drama facility/auditorium.
 In 1992, the auditorium was rebuilt after a structural failure caused the roof to collapse, leaving nearly everything ruined except for the stage's curtains.
 The voters of Anchorage approved a school bond in 2003 to provide funding for the addition of a new science lab and relocation and renovation of the staff lounge, offices surrounding the gymnasium, and the special education office.
 This construction was completed in October 2004.